 While the D3500 inherits much from the D3400 that preceded it, there are some differences which combine to make the D3500 a better camera overall.
 The redesigned body clearly borrows a lot from the upper entry-level D5600 and the enlarged handgrip helps to make the camera feel more comfortable and better balanced when used with larger, heavier lenses.
 On top of this, the battery life has improved and the images it outputs are very respectable.

-Available for around £449 with the 18-55mm AF-P VR lens, or £399 with the non-VR 18-55mm AF-P lens, the D3500 is keenly priced and represents excellent value for money.
+On the second-hand market, the D3500 is keenly priced and represents excellent value for money.
 If you can live without the slightly larger vari-angle touchscreen and more advanced 39-point autofocus system offered by the D5600, then the D3500 is undoubtedly an excellent choice for the first-time DSLR buyer.
 In all, it’s a reliable little camera that we have absolutely no hesitation in recommending to beginners.